ishug86/analytics-splunk-app/Blog.md

+Topic:
+##Separation of duties in the Code Commits with your pipeline

 Most of the pipelines with Jenkins today are built using Jenkins shared of libraries.
 These shared libraries provide huge amount of power to the users of the libs as well as to the administrators of these libs.

 Jenkinsfiles are best when they are used for configuration and defining the stages of a pipeline only, while the real core logic of implementing those steps resides in a shared set of libraries.